gardener/documentation/website/documentation/050-tutorials/content/howto/network-isolation/_index.md

 after this `curl http://nginx.customer2` shouldn't work anymore if you are a service inside the namespace *customer1* and vice versa

+*Note*: This policy, once applied, will also disable all external traffic to these pods.
+I.e.: Internet, package management tools like apt-get, etc.

 ## More
 You can get more information how to configure the **NetworkPolicies** on: